Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 5. Online communities

-Paid communities are becoming big earners.
+Paid communities are big earners.
 People are sick of being bombarded with useless sh*t on social media, so niche, focused groups with exclusive content or discussions?
 They’re hot right now.

 You can build a membership or community hub on Whop, which makes it super easy to manage payments and access, add value through different apps, and reach the right people on the Dashboard.

 Once you create the space and initial content, your role becomes more of a community facilitator.
-Members pay recurring fees, so you get steady, predictable income.
+Members pay recurring fees, so you get a steady, predictable income.
 Plus, automations for onboarding and content delivery make the workload manageable.

 This model works best if you’re passionate about your niche and can keep members engaged, but it’s a scalable, long-term passive income strategy once set up.

 - Upfront cost: Free to low (Whop is free to start)